Understanding Asbestos Related Medicare Coverage

-What are the benefits provide by Medicare benefits?
+What are the benefits provided by Medicare benefits?

 Medicare benefits you would be eligible for include Part A, Part B, and Part D. This is complete healthcare, NOT just asbestos related healthcare.
 The benefits are exactly the same regardless of which eligibility criteria you met to get them (ARD, age, disability, etc)

-Part A: You will receive these benefits free of charge.
+Part A: Most people receive benefits free of charge.
 This covers “inpatient care” which means healthcare you receive in a hospital or skilled nursing facility and some home health and hospice care.

-Part B: This benefit is available for a monthly premium (currently $99.90/month, but there are also financial assistance programs available that are based on your family’s income).
+Part B: This benefit is available for a monthly premium (currently $135.50/mo for most people, but there are also financial assistance programs available that are based on your family’s income).
 This covers “out-patient services” which are doctor’s visits, and other services and supplies not covered by your Part A hospital insurance.

-Part C: This benefit, that covers prescription medications, is available and there are many different types of programs that have different premiums and different scopes of coverage.
+Part D: This benefit covers prescription medications and is available through many different types of programs that have different premiums and different scopes of coverage.

 Cautions: There are a few things you should think through prior to contacting Social Security.